jeffhammond/blog/MPI_Needs_ABI_Part_5.md

 There have been efforts to define 128-bit filesystems, but this post is going to explain why MPI does not need to have 128-bit offsets even if the underlying filesystem uses 128-bit offsets.
+MPI file offsets are for a single file, so it is not a question of how large the underlying filesystem is, but the size and extent of a single MPI file that matters here.

 The limit of a 64-bit offset, or rather a 63-bit offset if we are dealing with signed integers, is 2^63 = 8 * (1024)^6 = >8 billion gigabytes.
 Let's look at what it would take to exceed this